-- Partial Hepatectomy: Part of the liver is removed, as well as some of the surrounding normal tissue.
-At times, the liver may regenerate or regrow the missing portion.
+- Partial Hepatectomy: Part of the liver is removed, as well as some of the nearby normal tissue.
+At times, the liver may regenerate or regrow the missing part.

 - Liver Transplant: The whole liver is removed and a liver from a donor will replace the diseased one.